emerald-ai/torchmetal/.github/ISSUE_TEMPLATE/enhancement_request.md

 ---
-name: Feature Request
+name: Enhancement Request
-about: Suggest an idea for a new feature for this project
+about: Suggest an idea for improving existing functionality for this project
 title: ''
-labels: 'new feature'
+labels: enhancement
 assignees: ''

 ---

-## Is your feature request related to a problem?
+## Is your enhancement request related to a problem?
 Please describe.

 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]